alaffin12/stackedit/Caught by Stradh.md

 If the players are being quiet then Morgantha remains ignorant of their presence upstairs, no roll necessary.
 If they are not being quiet then Morgantha comes down to greet them.

+#### O2.
+Bone Mill
+> The dirt-caked windows of this room allow very little light to enter this eight foot high chamber, most of which is take up by a large millstone connected to a wooden gear shaft that rises through the ceiling in the centre of the room.
+A stone